plum-umd/checkedc-clang/clang/tools/3c/README.md

   soon as it is stable enough.

-- By default, 3C tries to ensure that its output always passes the Checked C type checker.
+- By default, 3C tries to ensure that its output always passes the Checked C compiler's type checker.
 The `-alltypes` option enables some 3C features that try to generate annotations that are closer to what you ultimately want but may not pass the type checker right away without manual corrections.
 Currently, the only such feature is inference of array types.
+3C's determination of whether a pointer points to an array is generally reliable, but it isn't always able to infer correct bounds that will pass the type checker, so when `-alltypes` is off, 3C will infer `_Ptr` types as normal but leave array pointers unchecked.
+With `-alltypes`, 3C infers `_Array_ptr` and `_Nt_array_ptr` types with its best guess of the bounds.

 ## The base directory